Frequently Asked Questions

 - If my district is in the program this year, do we need to submit a proposal each year?

-- If we are interested in BIA Support (Tier II) and City Infrastructure grants (Tier VI), should we submit separate requests or just one application?
+- If we are interested in BIA Support (Tier II) and City Infrastructure grants (Tier V), should we submit separate requests or just one application?

 - Our community has created a vision/neighborhood plan/or other such planning process.
 This vision/plan is still relevant to our business district.
 Can we use this as our “Strategic Vision” or do we need to create a new one?
 Alternately, our business association/chamber has a mission statement.
 Is that an acceptable “Strategic Vision?”

-1. Q - Are OIS staff available to review applications before we submit them or answer our questions?
+1. Q - Are OIS staff available to review our applications, answer our questions, or help us if we have trouble with the application software?

-A - Yes – feel free to contact us (see contact info below)!
+A - Yes – feel free to contact us (see contact info)!
 We can provide guidance and feedback on your application and answer other questions.
 We will do our best to help you.
 Keep in mind that we may not always be available, especially at the last minute.
+It is best to contact us at least several days before the application is due.
+We may not be reachable over the weekends.

 Theresa Barreras, Business Districts Manager